objectos/demo.sf/README.md

 ### SFOW #001: Single-Path Text-Response Web Server

-Configures and starts the web server.
+Configures and starts the web server:

+- Browse to `http://localhost:8080` and it responds with "It Works!".
+- Browse to any other path and it responds with "Not Found".

+Requires JDK 23 or later.
+Instructions to run:

 ```
 wget -q https://repo.maven.apache.org/maven2/br/com/objectos/objectos.way/0.2.2/objectos.way-0.2.2.jar
 wget -q https://raw.githubusercontent.com/objectos/demo.sfow/refs/tags/v001/main/Start.java
 java -p objectos.way-0.2.2.jar --add-modules objectos.way --enable-preview Start.java
 ```

+After the server starts, browse to `http://localhost:8080`.

 ## License